postwil2000/WPCreative_SITE/content/special_projects/aboutThisSection/index.md

 +++
-title = "About this section..." date = 2025-03-27
+title = "Just for me ... and for you." date = 2025-03-27

+[extra]
+abstract = true
 +++

-This is a section for projects done outside of client or studio work.
-Its stuff done for me, for you and for the love of it.
+Here I'm showing off projects done outside of client or studio work.
+It's stuff done for me, for you and for the love of it.
 Enjoy!